It’s graduation day for Darin and Brooke Aldridge.

 Following a gospel debut CD, Darin and Brooke Aldridge released five acclaimed studio albums, as well as a concert CD.

-Those records have brought the couple accolades from the International Bluegrass Music Association, Darin as a Mentor honoree and Brooke as the IBMA’s Female Vocalist of the Year in 2017-18.
-Their extraordinary voices have led to over 22 appearances to perform on the Grand Ole Opry over the past two years.
+Those records have brought the couple accolades from the International Bluegrass Music Association, Darin as a Mentor honoree and Brooke as the IBMA’s Female Vocalist of the Year in 2017-18-19.
+Their extraordinary voices have led to 25 appearances to perform on the Grand Ole Opry over the past two years.

 “We want our music to lift people up,” Brooke offers.
 “It was an early goal of ours to put a positive message out there,” adds Darin.
 “And we decided a long, long time ago, that we were going to be US, no matter what.”